 Conclusion: Sweaty Face is Not Uncommon

 Sweaty face affects millions of people around the world - with a few small lifestyle changes you can drastically reduce how much your face perspires.
-If you suspect you have a medial issue, please consult a licensed medical professional for evaluation.
+If you suspect you have a medical issue, please consult a licensed medical professional for evaluation.
 Let us know what worked best for you in the comments.